cidetec-energy-storage/cideMOD/docs/source/usage.rst

    automatically defined in the code, and written in the `XDMF Format <https://www.xdmf.org/index.php/Main_Page>`_.
-   The parameter :code:`store_delay` can be modified to a negative value to supress this output, or to a positive value to specify the frecuency (in timesteps) at which the results are saved to disk.
+   The parameter :code:`store_delay` can be modified to a negative value to suppress this output, or to a positive value to specify the frequency (in timesteps) at which the results are saved to the disk.
 * Global variables:
-   These are overall cell figures (for example cell voltage, current, maximum temperature, etc...), that are calculated and saved as a list of values over time internally in the memory.
-When the temporal loop finish, they are saved to disk in text files.
+   These are overall cell figures (for example; cell voltage, current, maximum temperature, etc...), that are calculated and saved as a list of values over time internally in the memory.
+When the time iterations are finished, they are saved to disk as text files.